sophie-pyxis/sophie-pyxis/README.md

 ## 🏛️ About me

-**Senior Enterprise Solutions Architect - IT, Digital & Innovation** at **Grupo Fleury** — one of Brazil's largest health conglomerates — with over **11 years of experience** designing cloud platforms, AI infrastructure and MLOps ecosystems in highly regulated environments: **HMRC** (United Kingdom), **BACEN** and **SUSEP** (Brazil).
+**Senior Enterprise Solutions Architect - IT, Digital & Innovation** at **Grupo Fleury** — one of Brazil's largest health conglomerates — with over **11 years of experience** designing cloud platforms, AI infrastructure and MLOps ecosystems in highly regulated environments: **HMRC** (United Kingdom), **ANVISA** (Brazil).

-At Grupo Fleury I operate as the reference architecture function for the Digital area, with decisions that shape how **~600 people** — tech leads, engineers, product managers and C-level — build and evolve the platform.
+At Grupo Fleury I operate as the reference architecture function for the Digital area, with decisions that shape how **~630 people** — tech leads, engineers, product managers and C-level — build and evolve the platform.
 First technical hire of the corporate architecture practice, reporting to the Corporate Architecture & AI Manager.

 My work lives at the intersection of **Enterprise Architecture**, **Solutions Architecture**, **AI Governance** and **Platform Strategy** — translating organisational capability goals into cloud-native, audit-ready architectures with defensible TCO rationale and measurable business outcomes.